timkruse/saml21-helloworld-cpp/README.md

 # SAML21 baremetal cpp hello world makefile project

-Here is an extended hello world project for SAML21 Cortex-M0+ controller by Atmel with full integration in VS Code like build, clean and program tasks are setup and debugging is configured without the need of an extension.
+Here is an extended hello world project for the SAML21G18B Cortex-M0+ controller by Atmel with full integration in VS Code like build, clean and program tasks are setup and debugging is configured without the need of an extension.
 You only need a Windows 10 with WSL enabled as the makefile was intentionally created for unix like systems and has now been ported to Windows/WSL.

 ## Workflow after Setup has been done